Stab1el/LAVDNN/README.md

 This file is used to predict the vulnerable functions with trained model.
 The output of this file are vulnerable function names and corresponding weak probabilities.

+- `ModelA_sigmoid` `ModelA_softmax` `ModelB_sigmoid` `ModelB_softmax`

+These four files are four kinds of defferent construction method of neural networks.
+We research two different network structures with two different activation functions.
+In our experiment, we prefer ModelB with sigmoid functions for coustructing networks.

 2. `Data`

 The `Data` folder contains two subfolders